apache/cxf/distribution/src/main/release/samples/java_first_pojo/README.txt

 Java First POJO DEMO
 ====================

-This demo illustrates how to develop a service use the "code first", pojo based.
-This demo uses the JAXB Data binding by default, but you can use Aegis Data binding by uncomment below four lines:
+This demo illustrates how to develop a service using the "code first", pojo based approach.
+This demo uses the JAXB Data binding by default, but you can use Aegis Data binding by uncommenting the four lines below:

 (Client.java)
 //import org.apache.cxf.aegis.databinding.AegisDatabinding;